Cognitive behavioral therapy and Cognitive Hypnotherapy in Larbert, near Falkirk, Central Scotland

 Hypnosis has been used for centuries for medical purposes, primarily to induce anaesthesia for dental and surgical procedures as well as for the removal of unwanted symptoms.
 More recently, hypnosis has been shown to be effective for common concerns in everyday general medical practice such as smoking cessation, weight reduction, insomnia, pain management etc.* Eclectic techniques are used to deal with such conditions, hence the treatment of each differs.
 For example, self-hypnosis and relaxation are particularly useful for pain management and insomnia and I can teach clients these methods in order to help them cope with their condition.

-If you’re looking across Fife or the Lothians for a hypnotherapist to help you to tackle these or any other problems you may be facing, then my Dunfermline base means that I’m ideally located (only 30mins from Edinburgh).
+If you’re looking across Central Scotland for a hypnotherapist to help you to tackle these or any other problems you may be facing, then my Larbert base means that I’m ideally located (only 30mins from Glasgow, near Falkirk and Stirling too).
 To inquire about booking a session, please contact me.

 *[Heap&Aravind, Hartland’s Dental and Medical Hypnosis, 2002]